Getting to Know Ronald Reagan Through His Presidential Library

 We used our 47th wedding anniversary in June as an excuse to see the Reagan Library in Simi Valley.
 We only had time for a short trip, and this filled the bill.
 As a native Californian, I have casually followed Reagan's career as governor and later, as President of the United States, but I was curious as to what influences made him the person he was.
 I met him in a new way in his library.

-In this picture, you see President Reagan's statue greeting visitors at the entrance.
+In the picture above, you see President Reagan's statue greeting visitors at the entrance.
 The glass in the entrance doors reflect the spacious courtyard visitors have already passed through.
 The library seems to make the most of open space.

 Probably one of the most effective uses of space is in the part of the library housing Air Force One, Marine One, and the Presidential Motorcade.
 This is supposed to be one of the stations you pass through in order in the library, but I somehow missed it and had to ask a docent where it was after I had finished the rest of the exhibits.